AvijitBag/OceanFFT/README.md

 # `OceanFFT` Sample

-The `OceanFFT` sample simulates an Ocean height field using oneMKL FFT funtionality.
+The `OceanFFT` sample simulates an Ocean heightfield using oneMKL FFT funtionality.
 It is implemented using SYCL by migrating code from original CUDA source code and offloading computations to a GPU or CPU.

 | Area                   | Description
 |:---                    |:---